Epithets of Jupiter: Iuppiter Appenninus

 The god was venerated in a sanctuary at the mountain pass between Umbria and Marche now named Scheggia Pass, about eight miles North-East of Iguvium along the Via Flaminia, on Mount Petrara.
 He had a famous oracle there which gave his responsa by means of sortes (lots).
 Its reputation was great during the Empire and it was consulted by emperor Aurelian.
 Dedications have been excavated on the place and in Algeria on the top of a hill near Philippeville.
 Claudian mentions the oracle in his description of the travel of Honorius from Fanum Fortunae.

 As was the case for the sanctuary of Iuppiter Poeninus on the Great St. Bernard, the mountain pass held a religious significance as a point of communication between different geographic areas, a passage to a different and unknown world that required a religious protection for the traveller.

 Other Italic Jupiters

 Jupiter was worshipped also under the epithets of Imperator Maximus in Praeneste, Maius in Tusculum, Praestes in Tibur, Indiges at Lavinium and Anxurus at Anxur (now Terracina), where he was represented as a young man without beard.

-In Umbro-Oscan areas he was Iuve Grabovius in the Iguvine Tables, Iuppiter Cacunus (of the top of mountains, cf. Latin cacumen and Iuppiter Culminalis), Iuppiter Liber (see section on Liber above), Diuve Regature in the Table of Agnone that Vetter interprets as Rigator, he who irrigates, and Dumézil as Rector, he who rules and Diuve Verehasus tentatively rendered by Vetter as Vergarius.
+In Umbro-Oscan areas he was Iuve Grabovius in the Iguvine Tables, Iuppiter Cacunus (of the top of mountains, cf. Latin cacumen and Iuppiter Culminalis), Iuppiter Liber (see section on Liber above), Diuve Regature in the Agnone tablet that Vetter interprets as Rigator, he who irrigates, and Dumézil as Rector, he who rules and Diuve Verehasus tentatively rendered by Vetter as Vergarius.
+In the Oscan-language Road maker's tablet from Pompeii, Jupiter is ascribed the epithet meeílíkiieís (Latinizable as Milchius).